Exploring the natural world, discovering environmental stewardship

 Goals and Objectives

-Outdoor Hostel Adventures emphasize three critical developmental areas:
+Outdoor Hostel Adventures use experiential learning techniques to develop skills in the following three critical areas:

 1. Environmental education

-Through investigation of natural habitats, hands-on activities, and discussion, youth develop:
+Through investigation of natural habitats, sensory awareness activities, inquiry and discussion, youth develop:

 - An appreciation of and respect for nature

 - An understanding of the principles of ecology and conservation

 - An awareness of our impact and dependence on the environment

 2. Interpersonal skill development